jumpingrivers/optiRum/README.md

 ## About

-optiRum is a stable package of utilities created by Optimum Credit Ltd’s analysts.
-It is designed to provide convenience functions, standards, and useful snippets.
+{optiRum} is a stable package of utilities created by Optimum Credit Ltd’s analysts.It is designed to provide convenience functions, standards, and useful snippets.
 Optimum Credit derives significant value from the R platform and associated community, so non-commercially sensitive functionality is made available in the spirit of reciprocity.

 ## Installation